Indigo Expeditions is a UK-based conservation organisation. Our expeditions are designed for nature lovers with a passion for exploring the tropics.

 - We are catalysts for positive environmental change and adopt a win-win approach,

-- We are advocates for the conservation of biodiversity and focus on reptile & amphibian groups,
+- We are advocates for the conservation of biodiversity,

-- We are cocreators, working in partnership with local communities, non-government organisations, and governments in host countries,
+- We are co-creators, working in partnership with local communities and NGOs in host countries,

 - We are ecologists with a passion for exploring the tropics and protecting habitat, ecosystems and species, for future generations,

-- We are teachers in the field of ecology and herpetology and strive to train & inspire field biologists.
+- We are teachers in the field of ecology and strive to train & inspire field biologists.

 Guidelines for Behaviour